kondoumh/sbe/README.md

 ### Meta view
 - Provide Page-list that can be sorted by updated / views / linked with pagination
 - Preview page info (author, collaborators, descriptions)
-- Preview 1-hop links of current page
 - Show project activities (total pages created, total views and linked)
-- Show user's activities (pages created)
 ### Utilities
 - In-page search
-- Text box to open page by url and search with in project
 - Open external url with web browser
 - Search selected text on Google with web browser
 - Add pages to fav list
-- Open scrapbox page from web browser via url-scheme
 - Open page from browsing history
 - Copy article to clipboard as Markdown format